What Is Kombu (Kelp)?

-Actually there are some similar products which are “Shiro-dashi” and “Kombu-dashi”.
+Actually there are some similar products which are “Shiro-dashi” and “Kombu-tsuyu”.

-Those are also made from light-colored soy sauce, salt, sugar and dashi.
+Those are also made from soy sauce, salt, sugar and several types of dashi.

-“Shiro-dashi” may contains kombu dashi, and “Kombu-dashi” definitely contains kombu dashi as the name suggests.
+“Shiro-dashi” may contains kombu dashi, and “Kombu-tsuyu” definitely contains kombu dashi as the name suggests.

 Ajinomoto is also very familiar to Japanese people.
 The white powder is exactly umami ingredient.